sine2pi/whisper-rotary-orthogonal-rotator/README.md

+---

-Self-Adjusting Parameters: The model dynamically adjusts the base parameter in response to training loss, optimizing positional embeddings in real-time.
+**Self-Adjusting Parameters**: The model dynamically adjusts the base parameter in response to training loss, optimizing positional embeddings in real-time.
 This adaptive mechanism enhances the model's ability to fine-tune itself during training, ensuring better performance and efficiency.

-Orthogonally Initialized Rotation Matrix: This component combines rotary embeddings with an orthogonally initialized rotation matrix, providing robust and stable positional embeddings.
-This novel approach enhances the model’s capacity to represent positional information effectively.
+**Combined Rotary, Orthogonally Initialized, and Givens Rotation Matrices**: This component integrates rotary embeddings, an orthogonally initialized rotation matrix, and Givens rotation matrices.
+This robust combination provides stable and effective positional embeddings, enhancing the model's capacity to represent positional information accurately.
+The integration helps capture dependencies and relationships within the feature space through rotational symmetry.

-Learned Sinusoidal Embeddings with Checkpointing: This unique integration of sinusoidal embeddings with optional checkpointing helps manage memory efficiently during training while maintaining stable embedding magnitudes through L2 normalization.
+**Learned Sinusoidal Embeddings with Checkpointing**: This unique integration of sinusoidal embeddings with optional checkpointing helps manage memory efficiently during training while maintaining stable embedding magnitudes through L2 normalization.

-Dynamic Positional Bias: Supports rotary embeddings and includes relative positional bias, capturing dependencies effectively.
+**Dynamic Positional Bias**: Supports rotary embeddings and includes relative positional bias, capturing dependencies effectively.
 The attention mechanism is finely tuned with a dynamically adjustable base parameter, providing flexibility and precision automatically during training.

-Combining Local and Global Attention: This component leverages both local and global attention mechanisms, ensuring that the model captures both fine-grained and broad context.
+**Combining Local and Global Attention**: This component leverages both local and global attention mechanisms, ensuring that the model captures both fine-grained and broad context.
 The sliding window approach for local attention enhances its ability to process long sequences efficiently.

-Integrating Convolution and Attention: This component enriches feature representation by combining convolutional layers with attention mechanisms, enabling the model to extract local context while attending to global information simultaneously.
+**Integrating Convolution and Attention**: This component enriches feature representation by combining convolutional layers with attention mechanisms, enabling the model to extract local context while attending to global information simultaneously.

-Rotation block output:
+---

+### Rotation Block Output
+The transformation applied to the tensor using the Combined Rotary Embedding, Givens Rotation Matrix, and Rotary Orthogonal Matrix is summarized by the following equation:

+$$
-$$ \mathbf{x}{\text{transformed}} = \mathbf{x} \cdot \left( \prod{k=1}^{N} G_k \right) \cdot R $$
+\mathbf{x}_{\text{transformed}} = \mathbf{x} \cdot \left( \prod_{k=1}^{N} G_k \right) \cdot R
+$$

+---

+### Performance Improvements

-Applying the Combined Rotary Embedding, Givens Rotation Matrix, and Rotary Orthogonal Matrix transformations to a tensor can improve the model's performance in several ways:
+Applying these transformations to a tensor can improve the model's performance in several ways:

 1. **Rotational Symmetry**: These transformations exploit rotational symmetry in the feature space, which can help the model recognize patterns and relationships that are invariant to rotations.
 This is particularly useful in tasks where rotation invariance is important, such as image and signal processing, as well as natural language processing where word order may vary.